SOC Reports & Ethics Training Day

 Delivery method: Group Internet Based

-Recommended CPE: 4 credits (2 Credits Auditing (Governmental), 2 Credits
+Recommended CPE: 4 Credits (2 Credits Auditing (Governmental);2 Credits Management Services)

 NASBA Statement